jupyter/notebook/CONTRIBUTING.rst

 Installing the Jupyter Notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have installed the dependencies mentioned above download and run the following `installer <https://jaskaransinghuoft.github.io/windows-jupyter-notebook-development-installation/Windows_Jupyter_Notebook_Development_Installation.bat>`_.
+Once you have installed the dependencies mentioned above download and run the d `installer <https://jaskaransinghuoft.github.io/windows-jupyter-notebook-development-installation/Windows_Jupyter_Notebook_Development_Installation.bat>`_.